sziselman/Brick-Building-Robot-Manipulation/trect/README.md

 ```
 ros2 launch trect trect_launch.py
 ```
-(NOTE: There are still edits that need to be made to get the service to properly work.
-This is the general idea of how it should run.)
 In order to start the service, open a new terminal, source it and enter the following command:
 ```
 source /opt/ros/foxy/setup.bash
 ```